Gino Iorgulescu: Club career

 Iorgulescu was born on 15 May 1956 in Giurgiu, Romania and began playing junior-level football at local club Dunărea, making his debut for the senior squad during the 1973–74 Divizia B season.
 Iorgulescu was transferred alongside Dunărea teammate Calianu to Sportul Studențesc București, where he made his Divizia A debut under coach Angelo Niculescu on 31 August 1975 in a 1–1 draw against Universitatea Craiova.
 That was his only appearance in that season, being used more often by Mircea Rădulescu with the team's youth squad.
-In the next season he was loaned to fellow Divizia A team, Progresul București where he made 28 appearances with six goals scored.
-Afterwards he returned to Sportul Studențesc when Rădulescu became the coach of the senior squad and gave him more playing time.
-Iorgulescu spent the following 12 seasons at Sportul Studențesc, making a strong partnership in the central defense with Paul Cazan.
+In the next season, he was loaned to fellow Divizia A team, Progresul București, where he made 28 appearances with six goals scored.
+Afterwards, he returned to Sportul Studențesc when Rădulescu became the coach of the senior squad and gave him more playing time.
+Iorgulescu spent the following 12 seasons at Sportul Studențesc, making a strong partnership in the central defence with Paul Cazan.
 The highlights of this period were 12 goals scored in the 1977–78 season, a second position in the 1985–86 season and playing the entire match under coach Rădulescu in the 3–0 loss to Steaua București in the 1979 Cupa României final.
 He also helped the club win the 1979–80 Balkans Cup and reach the final in the 1976 edition.
 Iorgulescu represented The Students in 14 UEFA Cup matches, scoring two goals.
 Among these games was a 1–0 victory against Inter Milan in the first round of the 1984–85 edition, though they did not qualify further after a 2–0 second-leg loss.
 In the 1987–88 edition, he helped them get past GKS Katowice, then Peter Schmeichel and Brian Laudrup's Brøndby, winning the second leg 3–0 after an away loss by the same score, securing a historic penalty shootout qualification to the third round where they were defeated by Hellas Verona.
 For the way he played in 1982, Iorgulescu was placed fifth in the ranking for the Romanian Footballer of the Year award.
-Iorgulescu made his last Divizia A appearance on 20 June 1989 in Sportul's 2–1 victory against Argeș Pitești in which he scored a goal, having a total of 354 appearances with 55 goals in the competition, also totaling 25 matches with four goals in the Cupa României.
+Iorgulescu made his last Divizia A appearance on 20 June 1989 in Sportul's 2–1 victory against Argeș Pitești in which he scored a goal, totaling 354 appearances with 55 goals in the competition and 25 matches with four goals in the Cupa României.
 He ended his playing career after being allowed by the communist regime to play abroad at Beerschot VAC for which he made only two appearances in the 1989–90 Belgian First Division.